Supereg/homebridge-http-switch/README.md

     Configuration example is further [down](#stateless-switch).
     * **"stateless-reverse"**: Default position is ON.
 If you switch it to off, it immediately goes back to on.
     Configuration example is further [down](#reverse-stateless-switch).
+    * **"toggle"**: The toggle switch is a stateful switch however does not use the `statusUrl` to determine the current state.
+It uses the last set state as the current state.
+Default position is OFF.
+    * **"toggle-reverse""**: Same as **"toggle"** but switch default position is ON.

 * `onUrl` \<string | \[string\] | [urlObject](#urlobject) | [[urlObject](#urlobject)]\> **required**: Defines the url
 (and other properties when using an urlObject) which is called when you turn on the switch.